-COURSE CODE: BHMCT-201 U(THEORY) COURSE TITLE: BHMC1 -201 FOOD PRODUCTION FOUNDATION - II (THEORY) This paper will give the basic knowledge of cooking to the beginners They will get This paper will give the basic knowledge of cooking to the beginners and cooking.
-COURSEOBJECT This paper will give the basic knowledge in chaining of pre-preparation and cooking IVES: versed with different kinds of ingredients, techniques of pre-pre-pre- knowledge of various stocks, sauces and soups, cereals, pulses various cuts of knowledge of various stocks, sames and south vegetables and meats with their (OOKCL) EVALUATION: vegetables and meats with their cookery.
-The performance of the students will be evaluated on the basis of classparticipation. the tests regularity and assignments callying to percent through semester end examination of 5 hours durations INSTRUCTIONS The paper will be divided in two parts FOR PAPER Part A. There will be ten short answer questions covering where y SETTING: This part will be of 20 marks.
-Part B. Students will have to attempt four questions in total, one question from each.
-Part B. Students will have to attempt four questions in total, one que marks (10 marks each).
-Part B. Students will have to attempt four questions in order energy (10 marks each), unit with one internal choice.
-All questions will carry equal marks (10 marks each). unit with one internal choice.
-All questions will carry equal notes in these questions.
+COURSE CODE: BHMCT-201 COURSE TITLE: COURSEOBJECT IVES: versed with different kinds of ingredients, techniques of pre-preparation and cooking, knowledge of various stocks, sauces and soups, cereals, pulses, various cuts of vegetables and meats with their cookery.
+EVALUATION: The performance of the students will be evaluated on the basis of classparticipation, house tests, regularity and assignments carrying 40 percent of the total credit and rest through semester end examination of 3 hours duration.
+INSTRUCTIONS The paper will be divided in two parts FOR PAPER Part A: There will be ten short answer questions covering whole syllabus of course.
+SETTING: This part will be of 20 marks.
+Part B: Students will have to attempt four questions in total, one question from each unit with one internal choice.
+All questions will carry equal marks (10 marks each).
 Each Unit will contain two questions and there may be short notes in these questions.
-UNIT-1 Each Unit will contain two questions and there may be short-the may be sho Importance Introduction to Indian food, Spices used in Indian cookery, Reference, Different cookery, Indian equivalent of spices (names) MASALAS: Blending of spices, Different cookery, Indian equivalent of spices (names) MASALAS .
-Defining of the masalas used in Indian cookery-Wetmasalas, Dry masalas, Composition of different masalas used in Indian cookery-Wetmasalas, Dry masalas, Special masalas blends masalas used in Indian cookery-weillasalas, biy indutter, biy indutter, masalas blends masalas, Varieties of masalasavailable in regional areas, Special masalas blends Makhai, Shahi/white, Chopped Masala, karahai, Yellow Gravy Basic Tandoori Preparations Indian marinades and Pastes Yellow Gravy Basic Tandoori Preparations Indian marmades and Pagents, tenderizing Commodities in Indian cuisine:- Souring Agents, colouring agents, tenderizing Commodities in Indian cuisine: Souring Agents, colouring agent, Flyouring & Aeromatic Agents, Spicing Agents RICE , CEREALS & PULSES : agent, Flyouring & Aeromatic Agents, Spicing Agents of rice, cereals and pulses, agent, Flyouring & Aeromatic Agents, Spicing Agents (Red), our of the state of the second state of the sec Variation of vice and other cereals UNIT-2 meat country, out UNIT-2 MEAT COOKERY : Introduction to integration to be integrated beef/veal,Cutsoflamb/mutton,Cutsofpork,Varietymeats(offal's),Poultry,(With menu examples of each) the time to fich cookery classification of fish with FISH COOKERY : Introduction to fish cookery, classification for fish (Effects Cuts of fish with menu examples, Selection of fish and shell fish, Cooking of fish (Effects of heat) PASTRY :Shortcrust,Laminated,Choux,Hotwater/Roughpuff,Recipes and methods of Pastry, UNIT-3 preparation, Differences, Oses of Caretobetakenwhilepreparingpastry,Roleofeachingredient, Temperature of baking Caretobetakenwhilepreparingpastry, Notestearan o pastry Flour: Structure of wheat, Types of Wheat, Types of Flour, Processing of Wheat - Flour: Structure of wheat, Types of Wheat, Types of Flour (Starch)SIMPLE BREADS : Flour: Structure of wheat, Types of Wheat, Types of Flour, Proceedings of Flour, Uses of Flour in Food Production, Cooking of Flour (Starch)SIMPLE BREADS : Flour, Uses of Flour in Food Production, Cooking of Flour (Starch)SIMPLE BREADS : Flour, Uses of Flour in Food Production, Cooking of Hoar (etalery) Principles of bread making, Simple yeast breads, Role of each ingredient in break making, Baking temperature and its importance PASTRYCREAMS:Basicpastrycreams,Usesinconfectionery, Preparation and care in PASTRYCREAMS: Basicpastrycreams, Uses inconnectionery, Propagation UNIT-4 UNIT Introduction, introduction, in the first state of the second Cheese, Types of Cheese, Classification of Cheese, Curing of Cheese, oses of anter- Cheese, Types of Cheese, Classification of Cheese, Curing of Cheese, oses of anter- Cheese, Types of Cheese, Classification of Cheese, Curing of Cheese, oses of anter- Butter-Introduction, Processing of Butter, Types of Butter.
-Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature REFERENCES: Cheese, Types of Cheese, Classification of Cheese, Curing of Cheese, oses of anter- Butter-Introduction, Processing of Butter, Types of Butter.
-Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature REFERENCES: Cheese, Types of Cheese, Classification of Cheese, Curring of Cheese, Oses of anterest, Butter-Introduction, Processing of Butter, Types of Butter.
-Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature The Professional Chef (4th Edition) By Le RolA.Polsom The Professional Pastry Chef, Fourth Edition By Bo FribergPublisher: Wiley & REFERENCES: Cheese, Types of Cheese, Classification of Cheese, Curring of Cheese, Oses of anterest, Butter-Introduction, Processing of Butter, Types of Butter.
-Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature The Professional Chef (4th Edition) By Le RolA.Polsom The Professional Pastry Chef, Fourth Edition By Bo FribergPublisher: Wiley & Sons INC REFERENCES: Cheese, Types of Cheese, Classification of Cheese, Curring of Cheese, Oses of anterest, Uses of anterest, Butter-Introduction, Processing of Butter, Types of Butter.
-Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature The Professional Chef (4th Edition) By Le RolA.Polsom The Professional Pastry Chef, Fourth Edition By Bo FribergPublisher: Wiley & Sons INC Theory of Catering By Kinton&Cessarani REFERENCES: Cheese, Types of Cheese, Classification of Cheese, Curring of Cheese, Oses of anterest, Butter-Introduction, Processing of Butter, Types of Butter.
-Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature The Professional Chef (4th Edition) By Le RolA.Polsom The Professional Pastry Chef, Fourth Edition By Bo FribergPublisher: Wiley & Sons INC
+UNIT-1 MENU PLANNING: Meaning Types and importance.
+MenuEngineering its need and Importance.
+INTRODUCTION TO INDIAN COOKERY BASICS.
+Introduction to Indian food, Spices used in Indian cookery, Role of spices in Indian cookery, Indian equivalent of spices (names) MASALAS: Blending of spices, Different masalas used in Indian cookery-Wetmasalas, Dry masalas, Composition of different masalas, Varieties of masalasavailable in regional areas, Special masalas blends Gravies: Different types Haryali, Makhni, Shahi/white, Chopped Masala, karahai, Yellow Gravy Basic Tandoori Preparations Indian marinades and Pastes Commodities in Indian cuisine:- Souring Agents, colouring agents, tenderizing agent, Flyouring & Aeromatic Agents, Spicing Agents RICE, CEREALS & PULSES: Introduction, Classification and identification, Cooking of rice, cereals and pulses, Varieties of rice and other cereals UNIT-2 MEAT COOKERY: Introduction to meat cookery, Cuts of beef/veal,Cutsoflamb/mutton,Cutsofpork,Varietymeats(offal's),Poultry,(With menu examples of each) FISH COOKERY: Introduction to fish cookery, classification of fish with examples, Cuts of fish with menu examples, Selection of fish and shell fish, Cooking of fish(Effects TINUTE O of heat) UNIT-3 PASTRY:Shortcrust,Laminated,Choux,Hotwater/Roughpuff,Recipes and methods of preparation, Differences, Uses of each pastry, Caretobetakenwhilepreparingpastry,Roleofeachingredient, Temperature of baking pastry Flour Structure of wheet Types of Wheet Types of Flour Processing of Wheet Flour: Structure of wheat, Types of Wheat, Types of Flour, Processing of Wheat - Flour, Uses of Flour in Food Production, Cooking of Flour (Starch)SIMPLE BREADS: Principles of bread making, Simple yeast breads, Role of each ingredient in break making, Baking temperature and its importance PASTRYCREAMS :Basicpastrycreams,Usesinconfectionery, Preparation and care in production UNIT-4 BASICCOMMODITIES: Milk-Introduction, Processing of Milk, Pasteurisation- Homogenisation, Typesof Milk-Skimmed and Condensed, Nutritive Value, Cream- Introduction, Processing of Cream, Types of Cream Cheese-Introduction, Processing of Cheese, Types of Cheese, Classification of Cheese, Curing of Cheese, Uses of Cheese Butter-Introduction, Processing of Butter, Types of Butter.
+Sugar: Its Importance, types of sugar, cooking Of Sugar- Various Temperature REFERENCES: The Professional Chef (4th Edition) By Le RolA.Polsom The Professional Pastry Chef, Fourth Edition By Bo FribergPublisher: Wiley & Sons INC Theory of Catering By Kinton&Cessarani Theory of Cookery By K Arora, Publisher: Frank Brothers incory or doordry by Kritora, I abitoficit I faith Divulcio